 The volumetric weight of a carton is the carton’s overall size and the carton’s measurement in kilograms or pounds.
 We have two calculations 1) to measure the carton in cm and the other in inches.

 Carton Size Length x Width X Height of the Carton (you must measure it in cm) Then divide that figure by 5,000 (some companies will divide by 4,000 for some services)

-Many companies will divide this by 5,000 but some may divide it by 4,000 or another number.
-So if you are not sure it is best that you ask them so that you know how to calculate the volumetric weight.
+Many companies will divide this by 5,000, but some may divide it by 4,000 or another number.
+So if you are not sure, you should ask them so that you know how to calculate the volumetric weight.